Louis-Hippolyte Lafontaine: Province of Canada: The fight for responsible government

+Baldwin also insisted that Sydenham include La Fontaine in the reformed Executive Council, or he would resign as Solicitor General.
+Their alliance allowed La Fontaine to have a seat in the assembly in 1841 and for Baldwin to win the by-election in 1843.

 During the 1840s, Willson continued his association with the Reform Party; he was, for example, the campaign manager in the area for both Robert Baldwin and LaFontaine, the "Fathers of Responsible Government" and first elected premiers of the province.
 It was the Children of Peace who ensured the election of Montreal lawyer Louis La Fontaine as their representative in Upper Canada.
 Willson argued that this was an opportunity, as he said, "to show our impartial respect to the Canadian people of the Lower province."
 Here, Willson is expressing a clear Canadian identity that overcame differences in the language and religion.
 It was a vision of Canadian citizenship that was ultimately successful, as La Fontaine was elected in the 4th Riding of York.
 Subsequently, they elected Baldwin in their riding.
 The band of the Children of Peace was a familiar sight at Baldwin's campaign rallies.
 In 1844, they held a campaign rally for Baldwin concurrently with the illumination of the Temple.
 Over 3000 people attended, an event that helped end the reign of Orange Order electoral violence.

-In Canada East, gerrymandering and Orange Order violence were used to prevent the election of LaFontaine, leader of the Canadien reformers in Terrebonne, outside Montreal.
-In order to ensure La Fontaine a seat, Baldwin proposed to David Willson, leader of the Children of Peace, that they nominate La Fontaine for the seat in 4th York.
-Baldwin also insisted that Sydenham include La Fontaine in the reformed Executive Council, or he would resign as Solicitor General.
-Their alliance allowed La Fontaine to have a seat in the assembly in 1841 and for Baldwin to win the by-election in 1843.

 On 3 September 1841, the Children of Peace held a campaign rally for Baldwin and La Fontaine in their Temple, where they rejoiced "to say that we have it in our power to show our impartial respect to the Canadian people of the Lower Province."
 Despite threats of Orange Order violence, La Fontaine was elected as representative of 4th York.